-Did You know?
-In lowa, there are more than 235,000 young children ages 0-5.
+Did you know?
+In lowa, there are more than 237,000 young children ages 0-5.
 Of these approximately:

-- 16% live below the federal poverty level1. - 35% have ever received a developmental screening1. - 76% have all available parents in the workforce1.
+- 16% live below the federal poverty level1. - 35% have ever received a developmental screening1. - 75% have all available parents in the workforce1.

-Why are Early Childhood programs important to promoting and protecting the health of Iowans?
+Why are Early Childhood programs important to protecting and improving the health of Iowans?

 - Research shows that the first five years of a child's life have a profound and lifelong impact on physical and emotional wellbeing, readiness to learn and succeed, and ability to become a productive citizen. - Child abuse disproportionately impacts young children.
+In 2015, 49.3% of child abuse victims were less than 6 years old.2 - Which Iowa Public Health Goals are we working to achieve?

-In 2014, 48.8 % of child abuse victims were under six years old2 - Poverty is one of the greatest barriers to healthy child development.
-Poverty can negatively impact young children's cognitive development and ability to learn, can lead to behavioral, social and emotional problems, and can result in poor health.
-1 - Unintended injury is the leading cause of death and disability for children over age 1.
+- Poverty is one of the greatest barriers to healthy child development.
+Poverty can negatively impact young children's cognitive development and ability to learn, can lead to behavioral, social and emotional problems, and can result in poor health.1 - Unintended injury is the leading cause of death and disability for children over age 1.
 Preventing injuries in early child care and education settings has a large impact on the health, school readiness, and lifelong potential of Iowa's children.